Trump Goes NUCLEAR Over the AR 15

 What were the key provisions of the Illinois 'Protect Illinois Communities Act'?

-The Illinois 'Protect Illinois Communities Act' banned AR-15 style rifles, prohibited magazines capable of holding more than 10 rounds, and restricted future ownership and transfers of AR-15s, requiring registration for existing owners.
+The Illinois 'Protect Illinois Communities Act' banned the sale and manufacture of AR-15 style rifles and other semi-automatic firearms, prohibited magazines holding more than 10 rounds, and mandated registration for existing owners of banned items.

 Why is the AR-15 considered a 'common use' firearm?